 Snowy Hydro has implemented and maintains a business wide Environmental Management System certified to ISO 14001.
-The EMS undergoes a mandatory Recertification Audit every three years and mandatory Surveillance Audits in the intervening years on an annual basis.
+The EMS undergoes a mandatory Recertification Audit every three years and mandatory annual Surveillance Audits in the intervening years.

-Snowy Hydro was recertified to the ISO14001 standard following the most recent EMS recertification audit in September 2020.
-Colongras' participation in the audit is determined during the scheduling of that year's audit.
-A site visit to Colongra was included within the scope of the ISO 14001 surveillance audit that was undertaken for Snowy Hydro during 2019 but not in the recertification audit in 2020 or the surveillance audit in 2021.
+Snowy Hydro was recertified to the ISO14001 standard following the most recent EMS recertification audit in October 2022.
+The inclusion of the Colongra operations in the audit is determined during the scheduling of that year's audit.
+A site visit to Colongra was included within the scope of the ISO 14001 recertification audit undertaken in 2022.